-In Japan, a company is required to hire a certain number of handicapped persons and to take measures to continue to employ elderly persons under affirmative action-related laws.
+In Japan, a company is required to hire a certain number of persons with a disability and to take measures to continue to employ elderly persons under affirmative action-related laws.
 Activities related to corporate social responsibility by some companies involve actions to be taken in the interests of their stakeholders, such as preserving the environment, supporting volunteer work and creating jobs, although these are not generally required by law.